wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a target="_blank" href="https://www.linkedin.com/in/rosemarywang/">Rosemary Wang</a> (Developer Advocate) - <a target="_blank" href="https://joatmon08.github.io">joatmon08.github.io</a>

-   Join Luke Kysow (Principal Engineer, Consul)
+   Luke Kysow (Principal Engineer, Consul)

-1. Ambassadors (<a target="_blank" href="https://www.hashicorp.com/blog/hashicorp-ambassador-call-for-nominations">first announced March, 2020</a>)

 <hr />

 ## Zero Trust (Defense in Depth)

-The entire Hashicorp product line provides modern mechnisms for the security of access and communication processes:
+Consul is part of the Hashicorp product line which provides modern mechanisms for the security of access and communication processes:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1652570696/zero-trust-triad-1732x824_k2gfer.png"><img alt="Zero-Trust CIA Triad" width="1732" height="824" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652570696/zero-trust-triad-1732x824_k2gfer.png"></a>

+In SOC2, ISO 27xxx, and other such infosec filings, companies using Hashicorp can describe their systems with these mechanisms within the "CIA Triad":

    * <a href="#MutualTLS">Mutually authenticated</a> (server and client certificates)
    * Identity-driven authentication (instead of by IP address)
    * Encrypted in transit and at rest

-   * Authorized by name (<a href="#Intentions">Intentions</a>)
+   * Authorized by name ("<a href="#Intentions">Intentions</a>")
    * Time-bound secrets (instead of long-lived static secrets to be hacked)
    * Audited & Logged
    <br /><br />